opencontainers/runc/GOVERNANCE.md

 Voting on a proposed motion SHOULD happen on the dev@opencontainers.org mailing list (except [security issues](#security-issues)) with maintainers posting LGTM or REJECT.
 Maintainers MAY also explicitly not vote by posting ABSTAIN (which is useful to revert a previous vote).
-Maintainers MAY post multiple times (e.g. as they revise their position based on feeback), but only their final post counts in the tally.
+Maintainers MAY post multiple times (e.g. as they revise their position based on feedback), but only their final post counts in the tally.
 A proposed motion is adopted if two-thirds of votes cast, a quorum having voted, are in favor of the release.

 Voting SHOULD remain open for a week to collect feedback from the wider community and allow the maintainers to digest the proposed motion.